Last Updated on March 16, 2021 by CanaryDevelopmentAdmin

 Dollar Bay offers and interesting proposition, that differs significantly from many other large Isle of Dogs developments.
 It’s smaller form will certainly appeal to some buyers.

-The location provides unrestricted views and is tucked away on its own, with just the water for company in a quieter part of Canary Wharf.
-Some people will love the location, and certainty over the views.
+Like Landmark Pinnacle — at the other end of South Dock — the end of dock location provides unrestricted views across the water.
+Dollar Bay finds itself almost tucked away on its own, in a quieter part of Canary Wharf, yet still very accessible.
 The private landscaping is small but shielded, and offers a secluded retreat.

-The building itself with its small footprint and limited number of flats has an air of exclusivity.
-However this comes at an interesting price point, and a lack of any tangible facilities to show for its expensive service charge.
+Mount Anvil have created a building with an air of exclusivity, having a small footprint and limited number of flats.
+However, Dollar Bay comes at an interesting price point, and a lack of any tangible facilities to show for its expensive service charge.

 When the development originally opened in 2018 it felt cut off — with Wood Wharf’s construction providing a barrier to access Canary Wharf.
-However, as the latest expansion of the Canary Wharf estate develops and brings with it a wealth of new restaurants, shops and bars, Dollar Bay might find itself in one of the most desirable positions of any of the newer developments not located on the private Canary Wharf estate itself.
+But as the latest expansion of the Canary Wharf estate develops, and brings with it a wealth of new restaurants, shops and bars, Dollar Bay might shortly find itself in one of the most desirable positions of any of the newer developments not located on the private Canary Wharf estate itself.

-Dollar Bay is a beautifully designed building, and while many new developments fade as the shine wears off the new facilities — here it looks like it has the potential to increase in desirability as the area matures.
+Simpson Haugh have produced another beautifully designed building, and while many new developments fade as the shine wears off the new facilities — Dollar Bay looks like it has the potential to increase in desirability as the surrounding area matures.